Wife Issues Road Safety Plea Following Husband’s Death

 “We urge motorists to take care on the roads at all times so other families don’t have to experience the loss that Simon’s family have through no fault of their own.

 “We will continue to support Linda and the rest of her family to help them try and come to terms with their loss the best they can.”
-Jessica Bowles - Solicitor
+Jessica Bowles - Associate

 Cyclist Simon Jones fatally injured in A259 crash